 Many folks are turning to thoughts of self-achievement, which may include writing a novel.
 Many are reaching out to see what it takes to write the novel they have held inside as a dream for years.

 Many find, as I have, that having some creative writing project for their spare time is a good way to unwind after a demanding day or week at work.
 Most of our time is spent using our left-brain analytical skills.
 Spending some time using our right-brain creative skills can be a wonderful way to balance our lives.
 It will help you live longer too.

 I have been enjoying writing part-time since 1995 and have participated in several critique groups and writing discussion groups.
 My genre is science fiction, no surprise if you know I have a bachelor's in physics and math.
-I have written several short stories, have finished one novel, and am working on my second.
+I have written several short stories and novels.
 It's been a great trip.
 Yours will be too.

 Short story or novel?

 Some start out with a short story, one that can be completed in a couple days.
 A novel takes years of effort on a part-time basis to complete 70,000 to 140,000 words.
 If you opt for a novel, you will find that the long time it takes is one of your greatest challenges.
 Of every hundred people who start a novel, only three finish.
 If your goal is to see if you can write that book you've been dreaming about, then by all means, give it a try.
 You won't know how you feel until after you're into it.
 It took me six years to finish my first novel.
 Read that as six years of pleasure.